angular-schule/website-articles/blog/2025-05-angular20/README.md

 ```

 The goal: Angular applications should contain less boilerplate, and we should think more deliberately about naming abstractions.
-Instead of automatically generated constructs like `product-detail.component.ts`, we’re now expected to think: What is this class called?
+Instead of automatically generated constructs like `product-detail.component.ts`, we're now expected to think: What is this class called?
 What does it do?
 How much does the name say on its own?
 We welcome this development, as it leads to shorter, more purposeful file and class names.

 A practical example: For routed components, we prefer the suffix `page`, such as `checkout-page.ts` (class name `CheckoutPage`).
 It clearly indicates its purpose without referring to technical details like `Component`.